-technology allows you to connect small devices to one another over a distance of several feet.
-One of the most frequently used Bluetooth devices is a Bluetooth headset, which allows you to create a wireless connection between the headphones and a mobile device (usually a phone).
-The Bluetooth headset, then, becomes a sort of remote control for the mobile device, allowing you to press buttons on the headset and control your telephone.
-Continue reading to discover how to pair your Bluetooth headset with iPhone or with Android.
+Bluetooth allows you to connect devices together wirelessly over a small distance.
+One of the most frequent pairings is between wireless headphones and a phone.
+Once connected you can control the headset via your phone.
+Continue reading to find out how to pair your Bluetooth headset with an iPhone or an Android device.
 Please note that the process may vary depending on your mobile phone and Bluetooth device.

 Connecting a Bluetooth Device to an iOS Device